sinafarhangdoust/JobBody/README.md

-# Resume Generator
+# Job Body

-Generates tailored resumes to make your job application process less miserable.
+Your job body to make your job search experience less miserable.